FAQs related to registration requirement for businesses with no physical presence in NYS

 If your business is not registered for New York State sales tax and has no physical presence in New York, but has made a substantial amount of sales into New York during the past year, you should do the following:

-- Determine the total amount of gross receipts from sales of tangible personal property you made that were delivered into New York State in the past four sales tax quarters.
+- Determine the total amount of gross receipts from sales of tangible personal property you made that were delivered into New York State during the lookback period.

-- Determine the number of sales transactions you made into New York during those same four sales tax quarters.
+- Determine the number of sales transactions you made into New York during the lookback period.

 Gross receipts means the amount received for all sales of tangible personal property delivered into New York, whether taxable or exempt, without any deductions for expenses.